 If you plan to start a homestead, you can do so on less than an acre.
-If you want to build a remote bug out location you may need more than an acre.
+If you want to build a remote bug out location, you may need more than an acre.
 Do you want livestock?
 Do you plan to have orchards on your off-grid land?
 What do you want?
 For example, cows require a minimum of one or two acres of dedicated pasture each.
-On the other hand, chickens and rabbits require very little land.
+On the other hand, chickens and rabbits need minimal land.
 Think about this and if you have doubts, get far more land than you think.

 Can you afford the off-grid land?

 Off-grid land is not expensive, but even so, only you know how much of it you can comfortably afford for the home and land.
 Are you able to purchase the land you want and be debt-free?
 If that isn’t the case, can you at least afford the down payment and have financial reserves to deal with the unexpected?
 Besides answering these questions, you should also take into account how much will set you back any possible improvements to the land or building.